Monday, 18 March 2019

 If you go over your credit limit, are late paying your bill, or one of your payments is returned, the credit card company may increase your APR.
 Read the terms of your agreement to be aware of anything that could trigger such an increase.

-Credit cards can be a helpful tool in everyday life.
+Credit cards can be helpful tools in everyday life.
 But if you know more about how they work and all the costs associated with different cards, you will be in a better position to make smart financial decisions.

 The content provided is for informational purposes only.
 Neither BBVA Compass, nor any of its affiliates, is providing legal, tax, or investment advice.
 You should consult your legal, tax, or financial advisor about your personal situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA Compass or any of its affiliates.